jbirnick/jbirnick.github.io/content/posts/typesetting-comparison/index.md

 - has a collaborative online platform

 Cons:
-- right now still needs some frequently used features
+- some in the TeX world rather basic features are not yet implemented

 ## Isn't it hard to switch?

 For **ConteXt**, it's not hard at all.
 As it is based on TeX, the syntax is *very* similar to LaTeX.
 Most importantly, the math mode syntax is exactly the same.
-Also, you can continue to use TikZ and other LaTeX packages, so also graphics shouldn't be a problem.
+Also, you can continue to use TikZ and other LaTeX packages, so even graphics shouldn't be a problem.
 So you can switch basically instantly, instructions are on their website.
 If you don't know how you can achieve a particular result, just ask on their mailing list.